intel/dffml/docs/tutorials/rolling_alice/0000_architecting_alice/0004_writing_the_wave.md

 ## Not With a Bang, but With a Whisper

-OpenAI does some cool stuff!
-They released a model we'll be wrapping as an operation, first we'll do some basic setup and usage of their text to speech code / model called Whisper.
+We'll be wrapping a model called Whisper as an operation, first we'll do some basic setup and usage of their text to speech code / model called Whisper.

 - References
   - https://github.com/openai/whisper